sean1rose/coderbyte/README.md

 coderbyte
 =========

-Each easy Coderbyte Challenge analyzed step by step.
+Each easy Coderbyte Challenge, with answers analyzed step by step.

 I started running through the "easy" coderbyte challenges on 11/30/13.
 This was originally done as preparation for my applying to Hack Reactor.
 With the help of Google, I was able to stumble across leaena's answers: